-With aging comes those frustrating dark spots on your face and body.
-But aging isn't just the only cause for spots.
-Too much sun exposure is more likely to blame for age spots, and that also includes tanning beds—an ultimate no-no for our skin.
+With aging comes those frustrating dark spots on the face and body.
+But aging isn't the only cause for spots.
+Too much UV light exposure is the real cause of those age spots, and that also includes tanning beds—ultimately a no-no for our skin.

-13 Natural Age Spot Remedies
+13 Natural Age Spot Treatments

 1. Lemon juice

 Lemons play a major part in beauty treatments, including age spots.
-Lemon juice contains rejuvenating antioxidants, and essentially acts as a bleach against dark spots.
+Lemon contains rejuvenating antioxidants, and its citric acid speeds up cellular turnover, essentially acting as a bleach against dark spots.

 Apply a slice of lemon directly to the skin for 15 minutes twice a day.
 If you have sensitive skin, dilute lemon juice in water or rose water.
-Expect results within two months, and try to avoid the sun after application.
+Expect results within 2 months, and try to avoid the sun after application.

--2 tablespoons rice water
+-2 tablespoons milk or rice water

 -2 tablespoons flour